 The week following Final Registration is add/drop/trade week.
-To add, drop, or trade a clinic clerkship, students must complete an add/drop or trade form and turn it in to the Clinical Coordinator by the end of the week.
+To add, drop, or trade a clinic clerkship, students must submit an email request to the Clinical Coordinator by the end of the week.
 Not all adds, drops, or trades will be approved as the first considerations are the needs of the clerkship, attending physicians, and patients.
 Each request will be reviewed by the Clinical Coordinator.
 Students will be notified of any changes through e-mail.
 Once the add/drop week has ended, students must obtain approval from APPC (Academic Progress and Policy Committee) for any requests to change their clinic schedule.
 Until notified in writing, students must attend their scheduled clerkships.
 The schedule posted on MySCNM is the official schedule.
 A fee of \$50 will be assessed for any changes after the add/drop/trade week.